Knockaloe Centre for WW1 Internment:

 Share your family story with us by email info@knockaloe.im.
 To find out more about your family’s internee ancestor, contact us in advance of your visit.

-Visitor Centre opening times can be found here
+Centre now closed until 2025.
+Visitor Centre 2025 opening times can be found here

 Project News